 The successful applicant may have contact with patients or service users.
 As an NHS Trust we strongly encourage and support vaccination as this remains the best way to protect yourself, your family, your colleagues and of course patients and service users when working on our healthcare settings.

 Main duties of the job

 We are seeking nurses who are friendly, approachable, compassionate and motivated with good communication skills.
 If you are committed to providing person-centered care with a sound knowledge of best practices, this could be the opportunity for you.

-Crane Ward- 18 bedded acute mental health female ward.
-One of the first wards in CNWL to achieve the AIMs accreditation.
-Dedicated to offering person centered individual care using the recovery model.
+Frays Ward- 18 bedded acute male mental health ward.
+Dedicated to offering person centred individual care using the recovery model.
 Also received a rating of good from the CQC.

 Our nurses work within our supportive nursing structure in developing and implementing assessments, treatments, and recovery-focused care for patients.
 You will receive ongoing support from your peers, ward/team manager, and matron.
-You will also receive individual supervision as well as support in reflective practice groups.
+You will also receive individual supervision/ appraisal as well as support in reflective practice groups.

 If you would like to develop your skill in the 'least restrictive approach,' we would love to join our teams.

 o An opportunity to work on the outskirts of London with good transport links from Uxbridge to Hillingdon.o Excellent progression through various career pathway opportunitieso Support and guidance with Revalidationo Ongoing supervision and appraisalso Tailored education and development program.o Hidden Gem and annual award ceremonieso Excellent staff benefits: our benefit packages are amongst the best in London and include: childcare vouchers, health and wellbeing services, season ticket loans, cycle to work scheme, and relocation package.

 Job description Job responsibilities